 Outdoor living in the cleanest air in France

-Did you know that the Lot region in France has been declared as having some of the best quality air in the whole of France?
+Did you know that the Lot region in France has been declared as having some of the best air quality in the whole of France?
 Add to that the pleasant climate, the peace and tranquillity, the absence of mass tourism, et voilà, you have the perfect combination for an unforgettable holiday.

 Living in the Lot is wonderful and mainly takes place outdoors.
-Every gîte has its own private terrace(s), its own gas barbecue and enough secluded areas to enjoy the sun or to find some shade.
+Every gîte has its own private terrace(s), its own gas barbecue or plancha and enough secluded areas to enjoy the sun or to find some shade.
 The Lot region has a fantastic climate due to the absence of strong winds, is pleasantly warm in the spring and autumn and has mild winters.
 In the summer the evenings are cool enough to still be able to get a good night’s sleep.